Choosing the Right Type of Exterior Stain

 Ceiling: Teak ES-30 Translucent

 Arborcoat is Benjamin Moore’s most popular stain with various colours and opacities.
-Translucent stain is available in 9 ready-made colours, semi-transparent has a selection of 75 and solid is tintable in over 3000 Benjamin Moore colours.
+Translucent stain is available in 9 ready-made colours, semi-transparent has a selection of 75 and solid stain is tintable in over 3500+ Benjamin Moore colours.

 Keep in mind that choosing a darker shade draws more heat, which can reduce the stain’s durability.
 Therefore, choosing a lighter colour option should make your stain last longer.